- About

 We are also grateful for the long-term partnerships with our host families, host ministries, and organizations founded or run by Taylor graduates.
 Several partners have been to campus to share their stories personally with students in chapel and other venues, such as:

 Approximately 80-100 Taylor students share in a diverse set of trips each year.
-Teams have served in areas such as Ethiopia, Ghana, Guatemala, Nepal, The Czech Republic, Peru, and Southeast Asia where the dominant worldviews include Islam, Hinduism, Buddhism, Animism, and Atheism.
-The Basque region of Spain has recently been added as a new Lighthouse destination.
+Teams have served in areas such as Ethiopia, Ghana, Guatemala, Nepal, Czechia, Kosovo, Peru, and Southeast Asia where the dominant worldviews include Islam, Hinduism, Buddhism, Animism, and Atheism.

 Once you go through the application process and are accepted onto a team, you will be enrolled in a one-credit fall course, which helps prepare you—along with your faculty sponsors and fellow students—for your trip.
 Students receive three credits during J-term for the on-field service-learning course, which fulfills the general education cross-cultural requirement.